MicahElliott/ttypist/README.md

 If you need to backspace more than one character, use `Ctrl-W` to delete the whole word.

+The "missed words" practice session at the end is your chance to type anything you want.
+The presented exercise is just a suggestion, so if you wanna repeat something a bunch, go for it.
+Or end early or skip anything.

 ## Recipes

+Note that a few of these more complex examples are included as scripts that you can run, all starting with `ttypist-...`.

 ### Keybr